 Item \ref{item:uniqueness} in Theorem \ref{maintheorem2} justifies rigorously the discussions in \cite{Merle-Matano2004}.
 (See the discussions below Remark 2.4 therein.)
 Different from \cite{Merle-Matano2004}, we do not need any assumption on the symmetry of solutions.

-\item The above uniqueness and stability property of ODE blow ups can be understood in the following way: if a solution is close to the ODE solution at one scale, then it is even closer to the ODE solution on smaller scales, and this not only holds with respect to the original base point, but also with respect to all nearby singular points.
+\item The uniqueness and stability property of ODE blow-ups can be understood in the following way: if a solution is close to the ODE solution at one scale, then it is even closer to the ODE solution on smaller scales, and this not only holds with respect to the original base point, but also with respect to all nearby singular points.

-This is very different from existing reulsts on the stability of Type I blow ups in the literature, e.g. the one in Collot-Raphael-Szeftel \cite{Collot-Raphael-Szeftel2019}.
+This is very different from existing reulsts on the stability of Type I blow-ups in the literature, e.g. the one in Collot-Raphael-Szeftel \cite{Collot-Raphael-Szeftel2019}.
 Those are mostly on the functional analysis side, where the equation is viewed as a dynamical system in some function spaces, and then a kind of dynamical stability of steady states (i.e. solutions of \eqref{SC1}) is established.
 In contrast, in the above stability result, we do not impose any perturbation on initial values.
 (In fact, there is no initial value because we are only concerned with solutions in backward parabolic cylinders.)

 This stability property is closer to the result for generic singularities in mean curvature flows, see Colding-Minicozzi \cite{Colding-Minicozzi2016}.
-Just as there, the above theorem says that ODE solutions are generic among all blow ups in \eqref{eqn}.
+Just as there, the above theorem says that ODE solutions are generic among all blow-ups in \eqref{eqn}.
 Furthermore, the proof of our results also rely on some ideas inspired by Colding-Minicoozi \cite{Colding-Minicozzi2012} and Colding-Ilmanen-Minicozzi \cite{Colding-I-M2015}.

 \item The stability property also occurs in mean curvature flows (see \cite{Felix-Natasa, Sun-Xue}).
 In \cite[Theorem 1.7]{Felix-Natasa}, Schulze and Sesum proved the stability of neckpinch singularities.
 But it seems that the mechanism behind them are very different, see Subsection 2.4 for more discussions. \end{enumerate} \end{rmk}